blakewilson/vidbg/README.md

 When resizing is set to true (default) the video will resize automatically when the window is expanded or compressed.

-## overlay
+## Overlay

 Setting `overlay` to `true` will add a faint pattern over your video.
 This is helpful when your video is primarily white and you have white text on top. `overlay` is set to `false` by default.

 # License

 Vidbg.js is licensed under The MIT License.
-You can view it [here](https://github.com/blakedotvegas/vidbg/master/LICENSE).
+You can view it [here](https://github.com/blakedotvegas/vidbg/blob/master/LICENSE).